burning-ape/Copy-component-fields-for-Unity/README.md

 # Copy-component-fields-for-Unity
-Copies all the fields of one component to another with the same type.
+**GetCopyOf method should be called on component you want to copy fields into and component you want to copy should be passed as argument.**

+newCollider.GetCopyOf(oldCollider);